 - World Directory of Law Schools (excluding the United States), from the Association of American Law Schools.

-- Internet Guides & Search Tools from the Librarians’ Internet Index, also covers evaluation of resources and metadata.
+- Internet Guides & Search Tools from the Librarians’ Internet Index, also covers the valuation of resources and metadata.

 - AllSearchEngines.com: links to major search engines, topical search engines, meta search engines, and search engine comparisons.